gjoyce42/Technical_Writing/Author_Tutorial.md

 ---

 ## Lesson Abstract
 This lesson is designed to both show how to make a lesson formatted for PierceHacker and also to serve as an example to aid in the creation of other lessons.
 The **raw text** for this lesson is available so users can practice modifying it.
-A lesson template is also available **here**.
+A **[lesson template](https://github.com/jloan/pierce-hacker-submissions/blob/master/lessons/lesson-template.md)** is also available.

 ## Lesson Objectives/Outcomes
 * Authors of lessons for PierceHacker should be able to use this lesson as a guideline to make their own.